Pakistan: Khan's China visit highlights dependence on Beijing | DW | 02.02.2022

 Pakistani Prime Minister Imran Khan is visiting China this week to attend the opening ceremony of the Winter Olympicsand meet with Chinese leaders.

-A spokesman for Pakistan's foreign office told media on Friday that Khan‘s visit would reinforce the all-weather strategic cooperative partnership between the two countries, in addition to advancing the objective of building a closer China-Pakistan community with a shared future in the new era.
+A spokesman for Pakistan's Foreign Ministry told media on Friday that Khan‘s visit would reinforce the all-weather strategic cooperative partnership between the two countries, in addition to advancing the objective of building a closer China-Pakistan bond with a shared future.

-Khan's trip is the first in nearly two years.
+Khan's trip is his first in nearly two years.
 However, some people are skeptical over the reasons his visit.

-Although Pakistani Foreign Minister Shah Mahmood Qureshi claimed last Thursday that the visit was aimed at expressing solidarity with Beijing, as some countries have boycotted the event and met with Chinese leaders, sections of Pakistani media asserted that Islamabad is eyeing a $3 billion (€2.6 billion) loan from the country, in addition to pinning hopes on the Chinese investment that it wants in six sectors.
+Although Pakistani Foreign Minister Shah Mahmood Qureshi claimed last Thursday that the visit was aimed at expressing solidarity with Beijing, as some countries have boycotted the Olympics, some Pakistani media outlets report that Islamabad is eyeing a $3 billion (€2.6 billion) loan from China, the world's second-largest economy, after the United States, in addition to pinning hopes on Chinese investment into six sectors.

-English daily Express Tribune reported a few days ago that the government was considering requesting that China approve another $3 billion loan, which could be kept in China's State Administration of Foreign Exchange (SAFE), so as to boost its foreign exchange reserves.
+The English daily Express Tribune reported a few days ago that the government was considering requesting that China approve another $3 billion loan, which could be kept in China's State Administration of Foreign Exchange (SAFE) so as to boost its foreign exchange reserves.

 Islamabad is also seeking Chinese investment in the industries of textiles, footwear, pharmaceuticals, furniture, agriculture, automobile and information technology.
 The newspaper further wrote: "The government is expected to tell the 75 Chinese companies that it could provide access to trade routes to the Middle East, Africa and the rest of the world, offering greater incentives in the shape of reduction in freight costs."